As little as 12 months

 Students in this degree program are required to complete 30 hours of coursework, which includes participation in the Arkansas Delta Writing Project model and clinical experiences in the correction of reading difficulties.
 The program can be completed in as little as 12 months.

 A study of reading and the reading process.
 The symbolic nature of reading is emphasized.
 Comparisons are made with the traditional presentations of reading and implications for instructional decision-making are suggested.

 Focuses on the development of literacy skills, birth through primary grades, including the process of exposure to words and print, and the opportunity to write as a part of the literacy process.
 This course maintains alignment with state and national standards.

 This course helps develop perspectives that are essential for educators to understand and fulfill ethical and professional responsibilities in their respective areas, including communication with various audiences, reflection, self-assessment and advocacy within the context of cultural diversity and democratic pluralism.

-Analyzes current federal initiatives and reform policies related to adolescent literacy.
+Course analyzes current federal initiatives and reform policies related to adolescent literacy.
 Examines the social and cognitive processes related to adolescent literacy.
-Study of methods to facilitate literacy learning for adolescents in all curricular areas.
+The course features study of methods to facilitate literacy learning for adolescents in all curricular areas.